makovstanislav/blog/posts/2022-04-02-context-functions.md

 }
 ```

-With that, we've spared the user from the trouble of writing anything that is not related to the business logic of flying a rocket.
+With that, we've spared the user the trouble of writing anything that is not related to the business logic.

 # Everything is a Context Function!
 At least in our DSL implementation.
 Remember the signature of instructions like `activateStage()`?